chumaky/docker-images/README.md

 postgres_mongo_fdw|14.3_fdw5.4.0
 postgres_mongo_fdw|13.3_fdw5.2.9

+### Initialization files
+`sql` folder contains initialization files that simplifies creation of _foreign data wrapper_ extension and acessing data from an external database.
+Naming pattern is as follow:
+- `<dbname>_setup.sql`
+  - Create _non-postgres_ database and populate it with some data
+- `postgres_<dbname>_setup.sql`
+  - Create foreign data wrapper extension from within `postgres` to connect to `<dbname>` and access data from it.
+- `postgres_all_setup.sql`
+  - Create all available foreign data wrapper extensions within `postgres` in a separate schemas.
+Applicable only for [All inclusive image](#all-inclusive-image)

 ### Image building
 **Note:** If you use `docker` then just replace `podman` with `docker` in all commands below.